Marcels-2-Neurons/uasos-project/README.md

 ---
 ## FAQ
+1. When I launch UASOS, some errors shows up saying that some files are missing/unreadable.
+What I need to do?

+   All the `.png` and `.mat` files are uploaded on this repository using the GLF (Git Large File) system.

+   Several user noticed that downloading the repository directly as `.zip` from this page retrieves a corrupted copy of UASOS due to Github large filesize limitation.

+   Please, **Clone this repository using the Github Desktop or Git from Command Line, BUT DO NOT DOWNLOAD DIRECTLY THE REPOSITORY!**

+   We are deeply sorry for this inconvenience!

-1. When I launch UASOS, after the first Window the execution crashes.
+3. When I launch UASOS, after the first Window the execution crashes.
 The Command Outlet says: "Please, install pyro4==4.82 through pip", but I already have it.
 What I need to do?

    It falls down 2 potential cases: